-1. Looked after children or children who were previously looked after (see (i) in Definitions).

-2. (For applicants in the normal admission round only) Children or families who have a serious medical, physical or psychological condition which makes it essential that the child attends the preferred school rather than any other.
-(Appropriate medical or psychological evidence must be provided in support.)

-3. Children living in the catchment area of the school (see (ii) in Definitions) who at the time of application have a sibling (see (iv) in Definitions) on the roll of the school who will still be on roll at the time of admission.
-[See 6 for additional children who may be considered under this criterion.]

-4. Children living out of the catchment area of the school who at the time of application have a sibling (see (iv) in Definitions) on the roll of the school who will still be on roll at the time of admission.
-[Where a sibling was allocated a place at the school or linked junior school in the normal admission round in a previous year because the child was displaced (see (v) in Definitions) from the catchment school for their address, the application will be considered under 3, above, subject to the siblings still living in the catchment area.
-In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at the school or linked junior school under this criterion as a consequence of their elder sibling's displacement and they remain living in the catchment area].

-5. Other children living in the catchment area of the school.

-6. Children of staff (see (vi) in Definitions) who have, (1) been employed at the school for two or more years at the time at which the application for admission to the school is made, or (2) have been recruited to fill a vacant post for which there is a demonstrable skill shortage.

-7. Other children.
+- 1. Looked after children or children who were previously looked after (see definition i). - 2.
+(For applications in the normal admission round only) Children or families with an exceptional medical or social need (see definition ii).
+Evidence must be provided, from a medical specialist or social worker, of the child or family's need and why those needs make it essential that the child attends this school rather than any other.
+If evidence is not submitted by the application deadline, the medical or social needs cannot be considered. - 3.
+Children living in the catchment area (see definition iv) who at the time of application have a sibling (see definition v) on the roll of the school or linked junior school who will still be on roll at the time of admission.
+[See 4 for additional children who may be considered under this criterion.] - 4.
+Children living out of the catchment area who at the time of application have a sibling (see definition v) on the roll of the school or linked junior school who will still be on roll at the time of admission.
+[Where a sibling was allocated a place at the school or linked junior school in the normal admission round in a previous year because the child was displaced (see definition vi) from the catchment school for their address, the application will be considered under 3, above, subject to the siblings still living in the catchment area for the school from which they were displaced.
+In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at the school or linked junior school under this criterion as a consequence of their elder sibling's displacement and are still living in the catchment area for the school from which they were displaced]. - 5.
+Other children living in the catchment area of the school. - 6.
+Children of staff (see definition iii) who have, (1) been employed at the school for two or more years at the time at which the application for admission to the school is made, or (2) have been recruited to fill a vacant post for which there is a demonstrable skill shortage. - 7.
+Other children.